State-One/State-One/Whitepaper.md

 ### Token Economics

 The total amount of voting rights at the launch of the network depends on the hours contributed to the project.
-At the beginning a contribution of 1 hour should be worth roughly 10 voting rights (tokens).
-After each distribution of a multiple of 100.000 voting rights, the amount of tokens distributed per hour is halved.
+At the beginning a contribution of 1 hour should be worth roughly 10 voting rights (= tokens).
+After each distribution of a multiple of 10.000 hours (= 100.000 voting rights without the bonus scheme below), the amount of tokens distributed per hour is halved.

+Long time contributors should be motivated to continue to contribute to the project, because of their experience.
+After each multiple of 1000 hours contribution (~roughly half a year of contributing), they can claim a 10% bonus on their earned tokens up to this point.

+At the launch of the network an additional 10% of the available tokens is allocated to a treasury that will be responsible for the future development and maintenance of State.One.
+The treasury will also be funded via slashing, fees and seigniorage.

+Furthermore, all citizens can at any time vote on changing the incentive scheme or minting additional tokens for clearly defined purposes.
+A potential use case for minting additional tokens early could be for example to create a DAO or multisig on existing distributed networks, which later can be connected in a trust minimizing way, in order to offer alternative ways to incentivize early contributors.
+Not everyone is in a position to work for voting rights, which can not be sold or traded for an undefined time.
+This could for example be used to sell voting rights and use this for a [Decentralized Sovereign Wealth Fund](https://medium.com/acalanetwork/acalas-decentralized-sovereign-wealth-fund-a-next-gen-dao-unforkable-aum-80f8c23d8f27).

+TODO: Example Calculations